10 Unsolved Murders Linked To The Mob

 John Favara

-In the year 1980, John Favara lived in the Howard Beach part of NY, here he had the hard luck to meet quite a few members of the Mafia, counting his neighbor, John Gotti.
-At the time, Gotti was an up-and-coming figure in the Gambino crime family, which he would later lead as “the Teflon Don.”
+In 1980, John Favara lived in the Howard Beach neighbourhood of Queens, New York — where he had the extreme misfortune of living near several members of the Gambino crime family, including his neighbour John Gotti.
+At the time, Gotti was an up-and-coming figure who would later become the family’s boss as the Dapper Don.

 Geoffrey Bowen

-Within a week of the blasting, Perre was taken into custody and charged with the crime.
-But a week prior to his trial, prosecutors made a decision to take away the charges, saying that there were not sufficient proof for a conviction.
+The investigation quickly focused on Domenic Perre, widely considered a senior figure in organised crime.
+Within a week of the explosion, Perre was taken into custody and charged with the murder.
+But a week before his trial, prosecutors dropped the charges — stating there was insufficient evidence for a conviction.

 Butch Petrocelli

-On December 30, 1980, his body was discovered in his car.
-His throat was repeatedly stabbed, and his body was burnt, but not totally incinerated.
-Nobody was ever taken into custody for the murder, even though outfit associate Nicholas Calabrese later maintained he had murdered Butch.
+On 30 December 1980, his body was discovered in his car.
+His throat had been repeatedly stabbed and his body had been set on fire, though not fully incinerated.
+Nobody was ever arrested for the murder — although Chicago Outfit associate Nicholas Calabrese later claimed in testimony that he himself had killed Butch.
+Despite this admission, no prosecution for the murder was ever brought.

 Don Hancock

-In 2001, Don Hancock was killed by a potential remote-controlled bomb planted in his car.
-Sid Reid, a Gypsy Jokers member stated that gang leader Graeme Slater had ordered him to plant the bomb.
-Nevertheless, Slater’s trial came to a conclusion after his lawyers were capable to cast doubt on Reid’s reliability as a witness.
-Reid was jailed, but was never believed to be the mastermind.
+In September 2001, Hancock was killed when a bomb planted in his car detonated.
+Gypsy Jokers member Sid Reid stated that gang leader Graeme Slater had ordered him to plant the device.
+However, Slater’s trial collapsed after his lawyers successfully cast doubt on Reid’s credibility as a witness.
+Reid was jailed but was never considered the mastermind.
+Slater was never convicted.
+The case remains one of the most high-profile unsolved murders in Australian criminal history.

 Gus Greenbaum